Chiang Kai-shek: Relationship with Muslims

 The Ili Rebellion and Pei-ta-shan Incident plagued relations with the Soviet Union during Chiang's rule and caused trouble with the Uyghurs.
 During the Ili Rebellion and Peitashan incident, Chiang deployed Hui troops against Uyghur mobs in Turfan, and against Soviet Russian and Mongols at Peitashan.

-During Chiang's rule, attacks on foreigners and ethnic minorities by the allied warlords of the Nationalist Government such as the Ma Clique flared up in several incidents.
+During Chiang's rule, attacks on foreigners and ethnic minorities by the allied warlords of the Nationalist government such as the Ma Clique flared up in several incidents.
 One of these was the Battle of Kashgar where a Muslim army loyal to the Kuomintang massacred 4,500 Uyghurs, and killed several Britons at the British consulate in Kashgar.

 Hu Songshan, a Muslim Imam, backed Chiang Kai-shek's regime and gave prayers for his government.
 ROC flags were saluted by Muslims in Ningxia during prayer along with exhortations to nationalism during Chiang's rule.
 Chiang sent Muslim students abroad to study at places like Al-Azhar University and Muslim schools throughout China that taught loyalty to his regime.

-The Yuehua, a Chinese Muslim publication, quoted the Quran and Hadith to justify submitting to Chiang Kai-shek as the leader of China, and as justification for Jihad in the war against Japan.
+The Yuehua, a Chinese Muslim publication, quoted the Quran and hadith to justify submitting to Chiang Kai-shek as the leader of China, and as justification for Jihad in the war against Japan.

 The Yihewani (Ikhwan al Muslimun a.k.a.
 Muslim brotherhood) was the predominant Muslim sect backed by the Chiang government during Chiang's regime.
 Other Muslim sects, like the Xidaotang and Sufi brotherhoods like Jahriyya and Khuffiya were also supported by his regime.
 The Chinese Muslim Association, a pro-Kuomintang and anti-Communist organization, was set up by Muslims working in his regime.
-Salafism attempted to gain a foothold in China during his regime, but the Yihewani and Hanafi Sunni Gedimu denounced the Salafis as radicals, engaged in fights against them, and declared them heretics, forcing the Salafis to form a separate sect.
+Salafists attempted to gain a foothold in China during his regime, but the Yihewani and Hanafi Sunni Gedimu denounced the Salafis as radicals, engaged in fights against them, and declared them heretics, forcing the Salafis to form a separate sect.
 Ma Ching-chiang, a Muslim General, served as an advisor to Chiang Kai-shek.
 Ma Buqing was another Muslim General who fled to Taiwan along with Chiang.
 His government donated money to build the Taipei Grand Mosque on Taiwan.
-Additionally, the Shah of Iran Mohammad Reza Pahlavi donated $100,000 for the construction of the mosque.